- Product Portfolio

 - Events & Resources

 - Stay Connected

-Register to learn how the effect of COVID-19 caused shutdowns and restrictions on poultry production.
+Watch on-demand now to learn how the effect of COVID-19 caused shutdowns and restrictions on poultry production.

 African swine fever (ASF) has disrupted world animal protein supply chains to a greater extent than any other animal disease.
 Then, COVID-19 spread from China to the rest of the world infecting humans and challenging supply chains even more.
 Speakers Will Sawyer, lead animal protein economist, Knowledge Exchange research division, CoBank, and Gordon Butland, principal, G&S Agriconsultant, will discuss how markets have been impacted by COVID-19 and ASF so far and what can be expected this year and beyond.